 One of the most common types of bicycle accidents in Boston and Cambridge is dooring.
 In the City of Boston, cars are banned from parking in the bike lanes.
 Drivers can be fined $100 for this offense, which can cause serious injuries to cyclists who cannot stop in time or are forced to swerve into traffic.

 But dooring often happens when drivers park next to a bike lane and open their door without checking for a cyclist.
 The sudden impact between a cyclist and a door can cause serious bodily injuries, including dental fractures and broken bones.
 Dooring is against the law in Massachusetts and punishable by a $100 fine.
 Drivers can also be held liable for the cyclist's injuries.

 Bike Accident Insurance

 Many cyclists do not know they can purchase protection for bike accident injuries and financial losses through their car insurance policy.
-The coverages are often affordable and are worth asking your agent about.
-Click to read What Every Massachusetts Bicyclist Needs to Know About Car Insurance.
+The coverages are often affordable and it is worthwhile to ask your agent.
+Read more in our article, What Every Massachusetts Bicyclist Needs to Know About Car Insurance.

 The Boston bike accident lawyers at Breakstone, White & Gluck are committed to promoting safety for cyclists and pedestrians in Massachusetts.
 Our Project KidSafe campaign has donated over 20,000 bicycle helmets to children across the state and we are proud to sponsor bicycle clubs and advocacy groups which are also committed to promoting safety.

 If you have suffered an injury caused by someone else's negligence, contact us for a free legal consultation at 800-379-1233 or 617-723-7676 or use our contact form.